-- Confront social inequity and improve lives by choosing a profession where you can make a difference as an effective practising social worker. - Taught by industry professionals, you will learn through an integrated approach that combines a variety of disciplines, including psychology, sociology and law and a practical element. - You can complete your degree with honours in your final year of study (criteria apply).
+- Study towards a profession where you can confront social inequality and work alongside people to help make improvements in their and others' lives. - Be taught by Social Work and related-field professionals, learning through an integrated approach that combines a variety of disciplines, including psychology, sociology and law. - Participate in supervised practical placements to experience first-hand what it's like to be a social worker. - If you complete your degree with honours in your final year of study (criteria apply) you will graduate with a postgraduate qualification.

-- Be introduced to work in social and human services. - Study psychology and sociology for human services, cultural diversity, professional communication skills, the impact of the Treaty of Waitangi on New Zealand's social services and the nature and context of social work as a profession.
+- Be introduced to work in social and human services - Study psychology and sociology for human services, cultural diversity, professional communication skills, the impact of the Treaty of Waitangi on New Zealand's social services, and the nature and context of social work as a profession